johnny-eee/online/_pages/about.md

 Recent News
 ======
 * Oct.
-23, 2022: The paper "Online distributed optimization for spatio-temporally constrained real-time peer-to-peer energy trading" was accepted by Applied Energy.
+23, 2022: The paper "Online distributed optimization for spatio-temporally constrained real-time peer-to-peer energy trading" is accepted by Applied Energy.
-* July 22, 2020: I was awarded the Presidential Scholarship to pursue the Ph.D. at HKU.
+* July 22, 2020: I am awarded the Presidential Scholarship to pursue the Ph.D. at HKU.